Jingyuanisxzs/Flow_Cluster_Tool/README.md

 ## Current Issues:

-1. Sometime, when you zoom out very quickly, the webpage may lose all the lines.
+1. Sometimes, when you zoom out very quickly, the webpage may lose all the lines.
 You can run the next iteration to fix it.
 2. Browsing through a Chrome Box may not work.
 3. If the matrix is not a flow matrix or consists some wired data, it may make the App stuck.
 You need to refresh the page manually.